Three Key Rules for Writing That Boost Your Career

 Writing in a complicated, formal way is hurting your career more than you think.
 Many people still think long, fancy writing makes them sound smart, but when you need results fast, making things hard to read is a big problem.
 If you write to seem smart instead of to be understood, you are losing your chance to get ahead.

 To fix this, you must start writing with the Result in Mind First.
 Stop trying to write something that looks good and start writing something people can quickly check.
 Your value now is not your big vocabulary; it is how fast you get things done.
-By cutting out half of what you write and using clear, action-focused ways to organize, you make your writing a tool that forces people to pay attention.
-Being clear is not just a nice thing to have—it's your main way to get things done.
+Cut out half of what you write.
+Use clear, action-focused structures, and your writing becomes a tool that forces people to pay attention.
+Being clear is not just a nice thing to have; it's your main way to get things done.

 How Much Effort Should Your Writing Take?